You Made Me the Thief of Your Heart

-"You Made Me the Thief of Your Heart" is a song by Irish singer-songwriter Sinéad O'Connor, written by Bono, Gavin Friday and Maurice Seezer for the soundtrack to the 1993 film In the Name of the Father, starring Daniel Day-Lewis and Emma Thompson.
+"You Made Me the Thief of Your Heart" is a song by Irish singer-songwriter Sinéad O'Connor, written by Bono, Gavin Friday and Maurice Seezer for the soundtrack to Jim Sheridan's film In the Name of the Father (1993).
 The song is produced by English musician Tim Simenon and does not appear on any of O'Connor's studio albums, but in 1997, it was included on her first compilation album, So Far...
 The Best Of.
 It was critically acclaimed and a top 5 hit in both Ireland and Poland, while peaking at number 19 in Finland and number 42 in the UK.
 On the Eurochart Hot 100, it reached number 43.
-The music video was directed by Jim Sheridan and nominated for an award at the 1994 MTV Music Awards.
+The accompanying music video, featuring O'Connor in a prison, was directed by Sheridan and nominated for an award at the 1994 MTV Music Awards.

+Background and lyrics

+Bono told NME in a 1994 interview, "We had this idea for a murder ballad, they go back to the 14th Century in Ireland.
+It's the story of a woman killing her lover in order to keep him, and yet it seemed right for the story.
+I've always felt that when you're writing for movies, to be literal is a mistake.
+You're better off trying to make a tangent."
+Gavin Martin of the magazine wrote, "O'Connor sings the song [...] reflecting on the pained story that has preceded, sealing the movie's mood of vigorous resolve and a hard-won emancipation.
+It's a full-blooded collaboration, O'Connor embracing the song and soothing old wounds."
+Another editor, Stephen Dalton, complimented Bono's "cold-but-clever words".